-When filtering reports, sometimes you want to retrieve records with or without other related records, but have no need for the related objects fields or data.
-A typical use case is to identify a record WITHOUT another related record, sometimes described as an exception report.
-Maybe you want to know which Opportunities don’t have any Activities this week or you are trying to find all Accounts that became customers last quarter.
-You can achieve this using Cross Filters.
+A typical use case for Cross Filters in Salesforce is to identify a record WITHOUT another related record (also known as an exception report).
+Perhaps you would like to know which Opportunities don’t have any Activities this week, or you are trying to find all Accounts that became customers last quarter.
+You can achieve these reporting requirements using Cross Filters.

-Cross Filters are a great way to level up your awesome admin reporting skills, enabling you to declaratively find essential information without creating custom report types or rollup fields.
+Cross Filters are a great way to level up your awesome admin skills, as Salesforce Cross Filters enable you to find essential information without having to create custom report types or rollup fields (therefore, keeping your org cleaner!)

-Before we get started on how to use Cross Filters and examine some examples, let’s first define the “Cross” in “Cross Filter”.
+Before we get started on how to use Cross Filters, let’s first define the “Cross” in “Cross Filter”.

 In Salesforce and other relational databases, you have records and related records.
 You often have multiple objects related to one.
 Some examples are: